Viniciusslara/Quiz_Game/README.md

-# Quiz about basketball made in Java
+# Quiz about basketball made in Java.
+The project references a console application.